 For years, building a mobile app meant a hard choice: hire a separate team and maintain a separate codebase, or wrap a website in an app shell and call it good.
-For businesses already invested in modern web tooling, that duplication is expensive and frustrating.
+For shops already invested in modern web tooling, that duplication is expensive and frustrating.

-We've leaned on Laravel to keep our web work efficient.
-For mobile, we've found React Native and Expo are often the right choice.
-They let us build genuinely native apps using the same language and patterns our web team already writes every day.
+We favor tools that help teams move efficiently without sacrificing maintainability.
+For teams already invested in modern web tooling, React Native and Expo can be an efficient path to native mobile development.
+They let us build native mobile apps using the same language and patterns our web team already works with every day.
 Here's what we like about them.

 That familiarity carries into the tooling.
 Expo Router gives you file-based routing on mobile.
 If you've worked with Next.js or Nuxt, it's the same idea: your file structure defines your navigation.
 Create a file, get a screen.